 These are also designed as just one piece, which means you don’t have to worry about keeping track of different pieces or making sure you have popsicle sticks around.

-Material: Silicone & Nylon (for stand/handles)
+Material: Silicone & nylon (for the stand/handles)

 Size: 1/2 ounce